ebowman/api-first-hand/README.md

 ### Build Status: Beta

-Enable API-First-Hand with the [api-first-hand](http://www.typesafe.com/activator/template/api-first-hand) activator template; the version in this repository is under active development.
+[Lightbend](https://www.lightbend.com/activator/template/api-first-hand) hosts an Activator template for API-First-Hand.
+Enable API-First-Hand with this template; the version in this repository is under active development.

 ### More About the Activator Template
 The template contains the following: